AdityaSalian011/flappy-bird-v0/README.md

 | 3       | Top pipe edge position             | -600       | 600       |
 | 4       | Bottom pipe edge position          | 0          | 600       |

+### Rewards
+Since the goal is to score as much as possible, every frame our agent stays alive it gets a reward of +0.2.
+If our agent collides with one of the pipes, a reward of -10 is applied.
+If it touches the ground, or flies too high, -5 reward.
+Although if our agent passes through the gap between upper and lower pipes reward is incremented by 1 i.e. +1.
+Every jump results in -0.1 reward to avoid unnecessary flaps.
+If agent's vertical axis is 75% close to vertical axis of pipes gap +0.4 reward and if 50% close +0.2 reward.